Projects

 Active projects:

-1. Identify novel rare genetic variants that cause familial or individual immunodeficiency diseases such as SAMD9L-associated autoinflammatory disorder.
+1. The Allenspach Laboratory identified a gain-of-function or enhanced human variant that blocks protein synthesis in human cells with surprisingly cell-type specific effects.
 SAMD9L is an interferon-induced tumor suppressor implicated in a spectrum of multi-system disorders including risk for myeloid malignancies and immune deficiency.
-This project has focused on understanding how a gain-of-function variant blocks mRNA translation and the role of SAMD9L as an antiviral protein.
+This project has focused on understanding how blocks in translation lead to unique stress responses, cell survival pathways and the role of SAMD9L as an antiviral protein.

 3. How do mosaic and somatic variants impact the immune system?
 Mosaic genetic changes are only carried in a portion of cells in the body occurring after the single cell (post-zygotic) stage.
 Somatic variants are thought to be acquired after birth.
 Having only a portion of your cells with the pathogenic variant can cause unique phenotypes.
-We are exploring the immune phenotype in patients with ALPS, or autoimmune lymphoproliferative syndrome (FAS gene), RALD, or Ras-associated lymphoproliferative disease (NRAS/KRAS genes) and reversion mutations in IL2RG gene.
+The Allenspach Lab team is exploring the immune phenotype in patients with ALPS, or autoimmune lymphoproliferative syndrome (FAS gene), RALD, or Ras-associated lymphoproliferative disease (NRAS/KRAS genes) and reversion mutations in IL2RG gene.
 The detection of these changes is particularly challenging and can significantly alter the symptoms in each patient.

 Contact